tayla-dantas/tayla-dantas/README.md

 # Hello world!

-##

-💻 My name is Tayla and I'm a Java backend developer.
+💻 My name is Tayla and I'm a Java backend developer. <br>
-💖 I'm very passionate about Technology and Innovation.
+💖 I'm very passionate about Technology and Innovation. <br>
-📚 I'm graduated as Game programming developer, specialized in web development in Java and now studying Computer Science and specializing in IA.
+📚 I'm graduated as Game programming developer, specialized in web development in Java and now studying Computer Science and specializing in IA. <br>
-💬 I speak English fluently and now studying French.
+💬 I speak English fluently and now studying French. <br>
-🌐 Looking forward to hear any remote job opportunity.
+🌐 Looking forward to hear any remote job opportunity. <br>

 ##